NMNS93/MRIQA/README.md

 ## Usage

 ### mriqa
 Wrapper script for the MRI QA software modules.
 Passes command line arguments to the relevant modules.
 Used by the graphical user interface to run the software.
+Note that all modules take an optional config file as an argument.
+The default file used can be located at '/mriqa/data/config.ini'.
 ```
 usage: mriqa [-h] module args